Home โ€ข Recipes โ€ข Biscuit

 Caster Sugar

-Biscuits need a bit of sweetness and these Hungarian Chocolate Biscuits are no exception.
-Caster sugar is preferable over Granulated in most baking, due to it’s finer texture.
+Biscuits need a bit of sweetness, and these Hungarian Chocolate Biscuits are no exception.
+Caster sugar is preferable over Granulated in most baking, due to its finer texture.
 You could try swapping for Golden Caster sugar for a more caramelised flavour.

 Butter or Block Margarine

-Either will do and it’s personal preference to which you choose.
-I opt for margarine as a way to omit the dairy but you can use any butter you have to hand.
-If using margarine however, be sure to use a block margarine as opposed to a soft spread – the latter will be too soft for using in biscuits.
+Either will do, and itโ€™s personal preference which you choose.
+I opt for margarine as a way to omit the dairy, but you can use any butter you have to hand.
+If using margarine, however, be sure to use a block margarine as opposed to a soft spread – the latter will be too soft for use in biscuits.

 Vanilla Extract